manofgod747/Philosophy/README.md

 A split mind can lose his Soul

-The Soul is you Love
+The Soul is your Love

 Find her...